Study Notes of Django

 - Do this by editing your settings file and changing the

-setting to add the name of the module that contains yourmodels.py
+INSTALLED_APPSsetting to add the name of the module that contains yourmodels.py.

 1 | INSTALLED_APPS = [ |